maxgray7-dev/hangman/TESTING.md

 | Prompt: Would you like to start again?                   | Only accepts Y or N, no other values   | Requests to enter "Y" or "N"                                                         | Test passed.
 Works as expected  |   |   |
 |                                                          |                                        |                                                                                      |                                 |   |   |

+## Issues during the project

+During studying python I faced some issues with functions and struggled to understand Return value.
+I only started to understand more after watching yourube videos and started to work on my own project.
+Though I still feel like I need more practice with python, though it is getting much better and it is good fun.

+My biggest problem in python were decorations.
+Trying to undersand functions took time but decorations took for me about only 3 days which was quite stressful but at some point I got it.

+## Any bags I couldn't fix
+I didn't find any failures or bags in my project.